 The current algorithm implements two temperature trip points.
-The first trip point is set at 68°C which is the maximum temperature limit according to the drive specification.
-The second trip point is user-selectable using the Log Select command.
+The first trip point is set at 68°C. The second trip point is userselectable using the Log Select command.
 The reference temperature parameter in the temperature log page (see Table 1) can be used to set this trip point.
 The default value for this drive is 68°C, however, you can set it to any value in the range of 0 to 68°C. If you specify a temperature greater than 68°C in this field, the temperature is rounded down to 68°C. A sense code is sent to the host to indicate the rounding of the parameter field.

-Table 1: Temperature Log Page (0Dh)
+Table 1 Temperature Log Page (0Dh)